Paul-Hi/Rayce/README.md

 ## Dependencies

 The Vulkan SDK must be installed.
+To compile slang shaders NVIDIAS slang compiler has to be installed.
 Everything else is loaded via CMake.
 To build the documentation a Doxygen installation is also required.

 We use: